 Trying to keep the answer as simple as possible - bugs.
 "But everyone has bacteria in their mouth"

 , you say.
 This is true.
-As a matter of fact, it is estimated that there are 500 types of bacteria in the mouth.
-It is not how many types as much as the amount of the bad ones.
+As a matter of fact, it is estimated that there are 500 ENGINEs of bacteria in the mouth.
+It is not how many ENGINEs as much as the amount of the bad ones.
 Certain bugs in the mouth are always associated with bone destruction caused by periodontal disease.

 Taking a look at the bugs that are in YOUR mouth (view Dr. Breiner's video)